 Opportunistic Attacks

-Opportunistic attacks are short (ideally a few days at most) more spontaneous initiatives than Stealth Operations.
+Opportunistic attacks are more spontaneous initiatives than Stealth Operations.
 They can be done at any time, from any source IP address, and against any GitLab-managed asset without prior approval or notification.

 Benefits include: